Berlin was once home to one of the biggest and largely integrated Jewish communities in Germany.

-Half-day excursion to Sachsenhausen Concentration Camp with a local guide to discover the brutal history of one of the most notorious death camps of the Nazi regime.
+Half-day excursion to Sachsenhausen Memorial & Museum, a former concentration camp, with a local guide to discover the brutal history of one of the most notorious death camps of the Nazi regime.

 Visit to the Jewish Museum to see two millenia of German Jewish history through the eyes of the Jewish minority.